Valentine-Nkatha/app-owns-data/step-2_embed_report_demo/README.md

   - `Report.Read.All`
 - The Service Principal must be added to the target Power BI workspace with **Member** access (minimum role that grants “Reshare” permissions required for embed token generation).

-Replace placeholders with your actual values:
+Replace placeholders with your actual values (see step-1_obtain_values):
 - **Tenant ID**: `<TENANT_ID>`
 - **Client ID**: `<CLIENT_ID>`
 - **Client Secret**: `<CLIENT_SECRET>`